-Here we will provide a brief overview of Fiddler’s UI.
-When you first load into Fiddler, you'll land on the homepage, which contains an introductory video to the Fiddler platform and some links to the documentation in case you like to have an in-depth look into the Fiddler platform.
+When you first login to Fiddler, you will land on the product homepage, which contains an introductory video to the Fiddler platform and links to the documentation with in-depth look into the Fiddler platform.
 It also provides information on recently viewed projects, starred projects, and more.

 You can go to the Model Monitoring Summary page from the side tab, which will give details of traffic, drift, data integrity violations, and triggered alerts on your models.

 You can also go to the Project page from the side tab, which lists all the data science projects contained within Fiddler.
 For more information on these projects, see the Fiddler Samples section below.
-You can create new projects either within the UI (by clicking the “Add Project” button) or via the Fiddler Python Client.
+You can create new projects either within the UI (by clicking the “Add Project” button) or via the Fiddler Client .